 There comes a time in the life of every small business when cash gets a little tight and decision makers look for outside sources of funding.
 Many small business owners will hop on the chance to secure a loan.
 But not everyone is stoked about the process and time to get approved for a traditional business loan.
 For these small business owners who seek timely financing to invest in their business, invoice financing may be a much more sensible funding option.

 What is invoice financing?

 The terms “invoice financing” and “invoice factoring” are often used synonymously, though they’re not the same thing.
 Traditionally, invoice factoring requires small businesses to sell their unpaid invoices to a third party at a hefty discount.
-Making matters worse, customers end up paying the factoring company, not your business—which can be slightly embarrassing, to say the least.
+Making matters worse, your customers end up paying the factoring company, not your business—which can be slightly embarrassing, to say the least.
 With invoice financing, small business can get a revolving credit line against unpaid invoices without affecting their relationships with their clients.

 Invoice financing allows small business owners to reclaim control of their cash flow.
 Instead of scrambling to put together money to pay bills each month, they get the peace of mind that comes with knowing funds are only just a click of the mouse or tap of the finger away.